New Ghostbusters II

 Developer: HAL Publisher: HAL Release: 12/26/90 Genre: Action

 The Ghostbusters license did not have a good go of it on the NES.
 The first game is one of the worst games of all time.
-I truly cannot state just how bad it was.
+I truly cannot state just how bad it is.
 Ghostbusters II was a much better effort and largely ditched everything that made its predecessor so awful.
 But it also had plenty of issues of its own making it a game that I cannot recommend.
 Sadly North America missed out on one of the better Ghostbusters games in general due to licensing issues.
 New Ghostbusters II is everything we hoped the first game would be and a great top down shooter.

 For the most part New Ghostbusters II follows the plot of the second movie.
 Honestly it does not matter as there are no cutscenes or anything.
 All you need to know is that an ancient warlord named Viggo is trying to resurrect himself using a baby as a medium and the Ghostbusters are out to stop him.
 New Ghostbusters Ii switches genre from 2d platformer to overhead shooter and is much better for it.
 It’s a bit simple but still great in my opinion.